nokia/sphinx-invoke/README.rst

 License
 -------

-This project is licensed under the BSD-3-Clause license - see the [LICENSE](https://github.com/nokia/sphinx-invoke/blob/master/LICENSE).
+This project is licensed under the BSD-3-Clause license - see the `LICENSE <https://github.com/nokia/sphinx-invoke/blob/master/LICENSE>`_.